fmfi-compbio/virpool/README.md

    `variants.tsv` file
 2. `posterior_coverage.svg` - a plot showing the coverage by reads with high posterior probability of belonging to a particular variant
-3. `significant_positions.tsv` - a plot showing the coverage by reads on positions with singificant changes betweeen a given variant and the rest.
+3. `significant_positions.tsv` - a plot showing the coverage by reads on positions with significant changes betweeen a given variant and the rest.